 Forecasts, estimates and certain information contained herein are based upon proprietary research and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
 There is no guarantee that results will be achieved.

 All investments contain risk and may lose value.
 Investing in the bond market is subject to risks, including market, interest rate, issuer, credit, inflation risk, and liquidity risk.
 The value of most bonds and bond strategies are impacted by changes in interest rates.
 Bonds and bond strategies with longer durations tend to be more sensitive and volatile than those with shorter durations; bond prices generally fall as interest rates rise, and low interest rate environments increase this risk.
 Reductions in bond counterparty capacity may contribute to decreased market liquidity and increased price volatility.
 Bond investments may be worth more or less than the original cost when redeemed.
 Inflation-linked bonds (ILBs) issued by a government are fixed income securities whose principal value is periodically adjusted according to the rate of inflation; ILBs decline in value when real interest rates rise.
 Treasury Inflation-Protected Securities (TIPS) are ILBs issued by the U.S. government.
 Sovereign securities are generally backed by the issuing government.
 Obligations of U.S. government agencies and authorities are supported by varying degrees, but are generally not backed by the full faith of the U.S. government.
 Portfolios that invest in such securities are not guaranteed and will fluctuate in value.
 Investing in foreign-denominated and/or -domiciled securities may involve heightened risk due to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
 Currency rates may fluctuate significantly over short periods of time and may reduce the returns of a portfolio.
-Income from municipal bonds is exempt from U.S. federal income tax and may be subject to state and local taxes and at times the alternative minimum tax.
 High yield, lower-rated securities involve greater risk than higher-rated securities; portfolios that invest in them may be subject to greater levels of credit and liquidity risk than portfolios that do not.
 Equities may decline in value due to both real and perceived general market, economic and industry conditions.
 Investors should consult their investment professional prior to making an investment decision.

 To calculate estimated volatility we employed a block bootstrap methodology to calculate volatilities.
 We start by computing historical factor returns that underlie each asset class proxy from January 1997 through the present date.
 We then draw a set of 12 monthly returns within the dataset to come up with an annual return number.
 This process is repeated 25,000 times to have a return series with 25,000 annualized returns.
 The standard deviation of these annual returns is used to model the volatility for each factor.
 We then use the same return series for each factor to compute covariance between factors.
 Finally, volatility of each asset class proxy is calculated as the sum of variances and covariance of factors that underlie that particular proxy.
 For each asset class, index, or strategy proxy, we will look at either a point in time estimate or historical average of factor exposures in order to determine the total volatility.
 Please contact your PIMCO representative for more details on how specific proxy factor exposures are estimated.